25 April 2019

 About Grosvenor Asia Pacific

-Grosvenor Asia Pacific is a developer and investor in property and has been active in the Asia Pacific region for more than 20 years.
+Grosvenor Asia Pacific is a property developer and investor in Greater China and Japan with a focus on Hong Kong and the Greater Bay Area, Shanghai and the Yangtze River Delta, and Tokyo.
+We have been active in the Asia region for over 25 years.

 Notes to Editors